Calling all true chocolate lovers here! Get ready to bask in some refined sugar-free chocolate goodness.

 3 ounces unsweetened Chocolate, melted

-1 cup Neutral Oil (we use grape seed oil)
+1 cup Neutral Oil (like grape seed oil) or Butter, melted

 2 1/2 cups Coconut Sugar